taufik-nurrohman/text-editor/README.md

  - Added ability to clear the hook storage object if it’s empty.
  - Added ability to collapse brackets for `text-editor/source.js` extension.
  - Added ability to set custom indent and outdent handler for `text-editor/source.js` extension.
+ - Fixed common issue with ES6 module which does not reference the `this` scope to `window` object by default.

 ### 3.1.7